-You can load up to four different ticket types on your Opus card, including tickets valid for travel on the STL, STM, exo or RTL networks.
-Opus cards are a practical and convenient option for anyone who uses public transportation in the Metropolitan area.
+You can load up to four different ticket types on your OPUS card.
+OPUS cards are a practical and convenient option for anyone who uses public transportation in the Metropolitan area.

 Cost: $6.00